RohanAlexander/telling_stories_with_data/_book/20-gather.md

 library(spotifyr)
 ```

-In order to access the Spotify API, we need a Spotify Developer Account: https://developer.spotify.com/dashboard/.
+To access the Spotify API, we need a Spotify Developer Account: https://developer.spotify.com/dashboard/.
 This will require logging in with a Spotify account and then accepting the Developer Terms (Figure \@ref(fig:spotifyaccept)).

 <div class="figure" style="text-align: center">
 <img src="/Users/rohanalexander/Documents/book/figures/spotify.png" alt="Spotify Developer Account Terms agreement page" width="90%" />
 <p class="caption">(\#fig:spotifyaccept)Spotify Developer Account Terms agreement page</p>
 </div>

 Continuing with the registration process, in our case, we 'do not know' what we are building and so Spotify requires us to use a non-commercial agreement.
-In order to use the Spotify API we need a 'Client ID' and a 'Client Secret'.
+To use the Spotify API we need a 'Client ID' and a 'Client Secret'.
 These are things that we want to keep to ourselves because anyone with the details could use our developer account as though they were us.
 One way to keep these details secret with a minimum of hassle is to keep them in our 'System Environment'.
 In this way, when we push to GitHub they should not be included.
 (We followed this process without explanation in Chapter \@ref(interactive-communication) when we used `mapdeck`.)
 We will use `usethis` [@citeusethis] to modify our System Environment.
 In particular, there is a file called '.Renviron' which we will open using `edit_r_environ()` and add our 'Client ID' and 'Client Secret' to.

 ```r